potatoes1286/TwinStickSwinger/README.md

 # Twin Stick Swinger

-## Exclusively designed for, and to work with Index. ~~Lesser~~ Other controllers, especially those with ~~inferior~~ fewer buttons in their control scheme, may not be able to use Twin Stick Swinger.
+## NOTE: THIS IS ONLY TESTED TO WORK ON INDEX.

+On the Valve Index, the control scheme for Twin Stick and Armswinger actually don't interfere with each other.
+This allows both to be enabled at once without any compromises, and thus, Twinstick Swinger was born!

-Twin Stick Swinger combines Twin Stick and Armswinger into one.
-It allows the speed of Armswinger and the precision of Twin Stick because their control schemes do not really interfere with eachother on the Index controllers.
+Twin Stick Swinger combines Twin Stick and Armswinger into one, providing the best of both worlds.
+Require the precision while handling a gun?
+Use the Twinstick controls.
+Want to run about?
+Press Armswinger controls!
+Why settle for one when you can get both?

 You can download the mod [here from Thunderstore.](https://h3vr.thunderstore.io/package/Potatoes/Potatoes_Twin_Stick_Swinger/)